QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Wolf.md

 ### Myths and legends

-It is said that in ancient times, before the wolf spirits were a warrior people, they were savagely attacked by a band of [[Deer|deer spirits]].
+It is said that in ancient times, before the wolf spirits were a warrior people, they were savagely attacked by a band of [deer spirits](./Deer).
 Some believe it was out of sheer malice, others believe it was because the wolf spirits slighted them, or even that the deer were sent by the gods to deliver divine retribution.

 The wolf spirits took devastating losses in the attack and were ultimately bound in chains.
-But, in their darkest hour, [[Garm]] broke free of their chains and slaughtered their captors, a bloody display of strength so great that the deer spirits fled at the sight of it.
+But, in their darkest hour, [Garm](../../Characters/Incarnations%20&%20Gods/Garm) broke free of their chains and slaughtered their captors, a bloody display of strength so great that the deer spirits fled at the sight of it.
 Ever since that day, the wolf spirits picked up the sword and shield to become fierce warriors in the interest of self preservation.

 ## Anatomy & physiology

 Wolf spirits are the only type of major spirit to have fully consistent anatomy, with all of them possessing animal ears, a tail, pronounced fangs, and a very limited range of hair and eye colors.
 Their hair comes almost exclusively in black, white, silver, dark gray, or dull brown.

-They have significantly stronger bones and muscles than [[Human|humans]], and grow noticeably taller than them on average.
+They have significantly stronger bones and muscles than [humans](./Human), and grow noticeably taller than them on average.
 Their senses are also enhanced to near equivalency with their animal counterparts, with a sense of smell almost 100 times greater than that of humans, the ability to hear some sounds up to 60 kHz and others as far as eight miles away, and exceptional eyesight, particularly in peripheral vision and motion detection, along with night vision around 50% more effective than that of humans.
 They are unfortunately also partially colorblind, mostly lacking vision of the color green.

 ### Life cycle